heitoraolima/heitoraolima/README.md

-✌️ Brazilian, PhD candidate in Business Economics at <a href='https://www.insper.edu.br/en/graduate/doctoral-program/doctoral-in-business-economics-phd-in-business-economics/'>Insper</a>, interested in Industrial Organization.
-I'm currently **learning** IO/structural econometrics, so I use Github to improve and share my journey.
+✌️ Brazilian, PhD candidate in Business Economics at <a href='https://www.insper.edu.br/en/graduate/doctoral-program/doctoral-in-business-economics-phd-in-business-economics/'>Insper</a>, interested in Industrial Organization and Public Economics.
+I'm currently **learning** IO/structural econometrics, so I use Github to improve my skills and share my journey.
 I hold a BA in Economic Sciences, and also a Technologist degree in Business IT.
 Actually, I've worked a few years as system analyst.

 🖥️ In my daily work (basically, data science), I enjoy using Python via Jupyter Notebook, but I also use a lot of Stata.
 I also have some experience with programming, web scraping, Linux, and Oracle databases.

-🔭 I'm currently working on the first project for my doctoral thesis, hoping to upload the first draft soon.
+🔭 I'm currently working on the first 2 of 3 projects I need for my doctoral thesis.
+The preliminary draft of the first project is available upon request.

 😄 Fun facts:
 - Supporter of <a href='https://twitter.com/Corinthians'>Corinthians</a> ⚽, <a href='https://twitter.com/Lakers'>Lakers</a> 🏀, <a href='https://twitter.com/Chiefs'>Chiefs</a> 🏈